Call for proposals

 Partial support for user’s mobility will be available for a maximum of two users through funding provided to CERIC from the Italian Ministry for Education, University and Research.
 Read the policy here.

 What is new in this call

-Due to the COVID-19 emergency and according to the local evolution of the pandemic, some of the CERIC facilities may propose to perform measurements remotely, through sample mailing.
+Due to the COVID-19 pandemic, some of the CERIC facilities may propose to perform measurements remotely, through sample mailing.